funcompbio/practical3/practical3.md

 computer, please check the [setup](/setup/) webpage to make sure that you have access to some flavor of a Unix operating system, its CLI and the Git VCS.

-We will use the data files called `mostres_analitzades.csv` i `virus_detectats.csv` that were generated in the [first practical](/practical1/).
-If you don't have these files, please review that practical and generate them again.
+We will use the data files called `mostres_analitzades.csv` and `virus_detectats.csv` downloaded and prepared in either [practical 1](/practical1/) or [practical 2](/practical 2/).
+If you don't have these files, please review one of those two practicals and generate them again.
 Once you have obtained those two files, copy them into a fresh new directory called `practical3`.

 # Setting up Git